sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 ```

 # Changelog

+ * **12/10/2018** Added support for multiple suboptions with the same name.
+In order to show the proper option as selected the *displayText* should be `"optionDisplayText >> suboptionDisplayText"` (in this demo for example, you can see that the suboption *Sub Option 1* from the *With Icons* option uses `"With icons >> Sub Option 1"` in the custom decorator).

  * **19/04/2018** Added `SideMenuDisplayText` and `SideMenuDisplayTextConditions` custom decorators.
 That way the right option can be selected when refresing the page (see [this issue](https://github.com/sebaferreras/Ionic3-MultiLevelSideMenu/issues/21)).
 Created **lazy-loaded pages** for every option of the demo.